ShahulHameedKonnakode/ShahulHameedKonnakode/README.md

 - Email: shahulmanikkaparambath@gmail.com

 ## 🚀 Fun Facts
-- I transitioned from a non-IT background to a full-stack developer.
+- I transitioned from a graphic designer to a full-stack developer.
 - I'm a quick learner and an effective team player.